ruifigueira/vscode-test-playwright/README.md

 await disposableHandle.release({ dispose: true });
 ```

+> [!NOTE]
+> Implicit handle release after each test won't dispose its references, so release with dispose must be explicit.

 ### `EventEmitter` handles

 An `EventEmitter` handle allows adding and removing local listeners that are triggered by remote events.